 Prevention & Treatment: Each of these diseases requires similar methods of control.
 First, closely inspect the entire plant, since symptoms of tip blight and twig blight can be caused by other problems, such as drought, overwatering or root injury.

 Purchase disease-resistant varieties that are healthy with no evidence of dead or dying twigs.
 Do not stress junipers by planting them in shaded or poorly drained locations.
 Plant junipers in areas with good air circulation to promote rapid drying of the needles.
-Do not crowd plants, and avoid sprinkler irrigation.
+Do not crowd plants, and avoid using sprinkler irrigation.
 Promptly prune and remove any diseased or browning branches as they occur.
 Except on highly susceptible cultivars, pruning will usually control these diseases.

 Kabatina Twig Blight: This disease is caused by the fungus Kabatina juniperi.
 The symptoms are the same as described for Phomopsis tip blight, except this fungus kills older (usually 1-year-old) twigs in the spring.
 Damaged or stressed tissues are more susceptible to Kabatina twig blight.

-Kabatina blight (Kabatina juniperi)
+Kabatina blight (Kabatina juniperi) on juniper.

 Bruce Watt, University of Maine, Bugwood.org